100DaysOfCloud/100DaysOfCloudIdeas/README.md

 - Level 400 (Expert)

 The goal is to provide micro-projects that can be completed in minutes to hours and worst case a day.
-The difficulty generally indciates greater time commitment.
+The difficulty generally indicates greater time commitment.
 For more difficult projects more instruction can be provided to reduce the time commitment.
-Projects may suggest the time it takse to complete the project
+Projects may suggest the time it takes to complete the project

 # The Cloud Project Ideas